Emerging Technologies / Green tech

 BEYOND EXPO 2024 | Empowering a greener world with AI and the metaverse

 Emerging technologies like AI and the metaverse are poised to significantly reduce greenhouse gas emissions, experts noted at BEYOND EXPO 2024.
-However, successful implementation requires extensive data and professional oversight to ensure accuracy and reliability in carbon management strategies.
+However, successful implementation requires extensive data and professional oversight to ensure accuracy and compliance with evolving regulations.

 How can AI and the metaverse contribute to reducing greenhouse gas emissions?